awsdocs/amazon-sagemaker-developer-guide/doc_source/pipelines-caching.md

 + DebugRuleConfigurations
 + Environment
 + HyperParameters
 + InputDataConfig\.
 This attribute contains information about the training script\.
-If the contents of the training script change, the training step is rerun\.